iseahound/ImagePut/README.md

     ImagePutWindow("cat.png")
     ```
 * Pixel by pixel comparison and verification of image data.
+* Independent of Gdip_All.
+This library utilizes gdiplus.dll directly.
 * Simple one line functions that do all the heavy lifting for you.

 ## Contributing